brechtm/rinohtype/doc/index.rst

 Release v\ |version|. (:ref:`Release History <changelog>`)

-RinohType is a high-level PDF library for Python.
+Rinohtype is a high-level PDF library for Python.
 It helps automating the creation of any type of document, ranging from invoices to long, complex technical documents.